 Well, they're basically right, but, they can also be completely wrong.

 Since Akeyless DFC enables Akeyless to perform cryptographic operations WITHOUT EVER COMBINING the encryption key, one of the key fragments can actually be on the customer's environment, where Akeyless has no access.
-This means that any data that will be encrypted by our customers (that holds one of the key fragments) - Akeyless, as a service provider, won't be able to decrypt it.
+This means that Akeyless, as a service provider, won't be able to decrypt any data that is encrypted by our customers (who hold one of the key fragments).
 The reason is simple: we don't have access to your fragment.

-Therefore, in order to enable Zero-Trust Encryption, all you need is your own Customer Fragment.
+Therefore, in order to enable Zero-Knowledge Encryption, all you need is your own Customer Fragment.

 Updated 6 days ago